passdan/BioinformaticiansToolbox/ChipSeq.md

 Now that we have seen that we have some peaks in our data, lets technically identify them

 ### MACS2
+Macs is a really common peak caller and works really well.
+There are a huge number of parameters to play with so do [**check out their tutorial**](https://macs3-project.github.io/MACS/docs/tutorial.html) for more, especially around peak sizes for TFs vs histone modifications.

+Here's an example, code.
+It's harder to automate this step as you need to choose the pairs of ChIP and inputs that go together, and naming them:
 ```
 GENOME_SIZE="100286401"
 mkdir -p macs2